What Is the CEO’s Role in Civil Claims Against a Company?

 The CEO’s authority is typically defined in the company’s articles of association and may cover executive, financial, contractual, and legal matters.
 The CEO must operate within these limits.
 If the CEO exceeds authority, personal responsibility may follow.
 As a result, courts often examine whether a disputed act was within the CEO’s authorized powers.
 Exposure tends to increase when the CEO signs major contracts, transfers assets, or creates significant financial obligations without required board approval or in contravention of the articles of association.

-A further point is that the articles of association are registered with the Companies Registration Office, which allows third parties to become aware of limits on authority.
+A further point is that the articles of association are registered with the Companies Registration Office, thereby making third parties aware of limits on authority.
 For this reason, a CEO’s defense that the counterparty was unaware of authority limits may not be persuasive when public registration exists.
 Familiarity with the articles of association and compliance with both the text and purpose of internal governance rules is therefore essential for any CEO who intends to manage risk properly.

 Criminal exposure of the CEO for corporate misconduct

 Alongside civil liability, a CEO may also face criminal exposure.
-When a CEO’s conduct constitutes a criminal offence under the Islamic Penal Code or relevant commercial rules, the CEO may be prosecuted personally, regardless of the company’s legal personality.
-Conduct that may trigger criminal consequences can include document forgery, breach of trust, embezzlement, using company accounts for personal benefit, or issuing false reports.
+When a CEO’s conduct constitutes a criminal offense under the Islamic Penal Code or relevant commercial rules, the CEO may be prosecuted personally, regardless of the company’s legal personality.
+Conduct that may trigger criminal consequences can include document forgery, breach of trust, embezzlement, use of company accounts for personal benefit, or issuance of false reports.

 Iranian judicial practice includes cases in which CEOs have been prosecuted for issuing bad checks, unauthorized withdrawals, or signing harmful contracts.
 In such situations, the company may be treated as the injured party, while the CEO becomes the accused.
 Where a CEO’s conduct involves a criminal act, reliance on the company’s separate legal personality does not provide protection.
 Compliance, transparency, and avoidance of high-risk behavior are therefore critical safeguards.